 Now he has a dream for the future.
 A dream that now looks like hope.
 And that moment when he was told he had a sponsor and then that moment when he received his first letter, changed everything.

 Today, maybe your everything will change.
 Or, maybe today you can change someone’s everything.

 A side note: On this trip, I have been challenged as I have looked over the letters from sponsors.
 Their letters are powerful.
-I’ve seen a lot of the letters that end with a blessing, almost like a benediction spoken over their sponsored child.
+I’ve seen a lot of the letters that end with a blessing, almost like a benediction spoken over the child they sponsor.

-How do you end your letters to your sponsored child?
+How do you end your letters to the child you sponsor?
 What do you leave them with?
 How do you change their day?
 Maybe even their everything?